AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 ---
 # Install [!DNL Live Search]

-Live Search is installed as an extension from Adobe Marketplace.
+[!DNL Live Search] is installed as an extension from Adobe Marketplace.
 After the [!DNL Live Search] module (with catalog modules as dependencies) is installed and configured, [!DNL Commerce] begins sharing search and catalog data with SaaS services.
 At this point, *Admin* users can set up, customize, and manage search facets, synonyms, and merchandising rules.

 This topic provides instructions to do the following: